CMPLXapps/PyRC/README.md

 build you want to use from the releases section and follow the instructions below.

-## You May Need To Jump Over Some Hoops
+## You may need to jump through some hoops

 If you're using Windows, you're fine.
 Every build comes Windows ready out of the box.